3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_Unpacking_examination.md

 ![e310](./ANTSDR_E310_Reference_Manual.assets/linux_iio_info_s.png)

-The device can be connected via Gigabit Ethernet or USB OTG.
+The device can be connected via USB OTG.
+ Once connected, launch the **SDR++** software.
+ After a successful connection, you can begin listening to radio signals.
 Once connected, launch the **SDR++** software.
 After a successful connection, you can begin listening to radio signals.

 ![e310](./ANTSDR_E310_Reference_Manual.assets/linux_sdr++.png)